natelandau/valentina/user_guide.md

 ### Player

-Players are the participants in the game, controlling individual characters and interacting with the story as it unfolds.
+`Players` are the participants in the game, controlling individual characters and interacting with the story as it unfolds.
 As a player, you will:

 -   **Character Management**: Create, claim, and manage your character, including stats, traits, and abilities.
 -   **Gameplay Participation**: Engage in gameplay by rolling dice, using macros, and making decisions for your character.
 -   **Collaboration**: Work with other players and the Storyteller to create an engaging and immersive story.
 -   **Commands**: Utilize commands like `/character create`, `/roll`, and `/xp` to interact with the game.

-## 8. TROUBLESHOOTING & FAQ
+## 9. TROUBLESHOOTING & FAQ

 This section provides solutions to common problems and answers to frequently asked questions.
 If you encounter an issue not covered here, please refer to the [Valentina Noir GitHub repository](https://github.com/natelandau/valentina) for support.